dangoslen/dangoslen-me-site/content/blog/accomplishing-through-others.md

 Facing problems you don't know how to solve is essential to growth as a software engineer.
 It requires learning new skills, thinking critically, and applying unfamiliar solutions.

-To accomplish more through others as an engineer, you must allow others to solve complex problems they've never seen before - even if you have.
+To accomplish through others as an engineer, you must allow others to solve complex problems they've never seen before - even if you have.

 This is harder in practice than it sounds.
 In moments when you see a problem you've solved before, you will want to jump in and "save the day."
 And sometimes, if the problem _is_ too significant or too complex, you might need to.
 But you can't do this for every issue.